chulopapi/react-portfolio/README.md

 `For this project we need to run React JS, Node JS, Javascript`

 # Usage
-`This project showcase how react is an awesome tool to build responsive web application.
-In this case, I am showing some of the work I have worked to showcase my full web development skills`
+`This project showcases how react is an awesome tool to build responsive web application.
+In this case, I have a portfolio up that shows my work that I have produced as Full Stack Web Developer`

 # Contribution
 `Created by Marlon Guandique`